 Scroll down to see more photos of our hike!

-* My definition of off-trail hiking is that where you head out to the backcountry and create your own hiking trail.
+- My definition of off-trail hiking is that where you head out to the backcountry and hike.
 NOT by going off a well-established trail creating a shortcut, or trampling over protected lands.
 Please check with your local rules and regulations before you hike off-trail.